 - Advising a multi-national public gaming company on its global anti-money laundering policies, controls and compliance systems.

-- Advising numerous technology public companies on their anti-corruption policies, controls and compliance systems.
+- Advising numerous technology and life sciences public companies on their anti-corruption policies, controls and compliance systems.

 - Advised Cadence Design Systems on due diligence matters in connection with its $380 million acquisition of Tensilica, Inc.